 Installing a smart thermostat and temperature sensors can also help you detect these types of risks early.
 Smart thermostats, such as our powered by Alarm.com, generate alerts if the temperature goes above or below a specified range.
 These thermostats also point out potential deficiencies in your HVAC equipment.
 For example, your thermostat will detect if excessive HVAC run time is required to bring the house to your desired temperature, which could point to required maintenance.

-Consider adding temperature sensors in particularly important areas of your home for additional protection.
+Consider adding temperature sensors in particularly important areas of your home.
 For example, perhaps you want to know if your basement temperature drops below 45 degrees.
 Installing a basement temperature sensor allows you this level of control and precision.
 The difference between knowing when your basement temperature drops, rather than receiving an alert only after the cold temperatures have crept up to the main floor, could be the difference between minimizing any damage versus having a pipe burst in your basement.
 The ability to receive these important alerts and react to them quickly adds tremendous cold weather security for your home.

 In our Emergency Preparation Tips for Alarm Customers, we discussed the importance of preparing for power outages.
 Extreme winter weather makes following this tip even more important.
 Snow storms and high winds create a potent recipe for power outages.
 We certainly recommend planning for this possibility when creating your own cold weather security plan.
 If you have a security system, consider purchasing an additional backup battery in case of an extended power outage.

 Consider using a UPS, or Uninterruptible Power Supply, to provide backup power to other security-related devices you may have.
 Many of our surveillance customers, for example, take this precaution.
 Buying a generator to kick in during a power outage can also help keep your surveillance system up and running throughout any weather-related power failure.
-Allowing a power outage to disable your security equipment can leave you vulnerable when you need protection the most.
+Allowing a power outage to disable your security equipment can leave you vulnerable when you need your security equipment the most.
 Taking steps to solve this issue is a simple way of beefing up your cold weather security.

 Don’t Let Phone Line Failures Ground Your Security Equipment